waggle-sensor/summer2022/snead/daily_log.md

 ## Week 7: 7/25 to 7/29

+### Thursday 7/28

+- Went to starbucks in the morning to try connecting to the modem, still no luck.
+It could be an issue with the home network not being present, maybe the SIM card, or maybe an OS problem.
+I don't think it's a problem with the modem because it talks and responds properly, it's just a matter of not being able to connect the computer to the data of the modem.
+Doesn't work on Windows or Linux, so I don't think it's the OS but still...
+  - SIM Card's home network is AT&T with MCCMNC=310170, but that network isn't present in network scans

 ### Wednesday 7/27

 - issues connecting to the LTE served by the Telit modems.
 Raj and I tried mmcli, qmicli, and a couple other things. it doesn't connect to my Linux computer, the nano, nor my Windows computer